jedbur/jedbur.github.io/_posts/2025-05-12-diffraction-guide.md

 #### Why Phasors?

-Whilst using phasors makes sense for circuit theory (especially when dealing with an alternating current), it is not completely clear why you would want to use them for working out a diffraction pattern.
+Whilst using phasors makes sense for circuit theory (especially when dealing with an alternating current), it is not completely clear how they are useful for working out a diffraction pattern.
 The basic reason why is that it lets us bypass long algebraic derivations with diagrams, and relate finding the intensity at a point on a screen to graphically 'connecting' arrows with different orientations and lengths.
 Since phasors are complex numbers (which are vectors), this describes the effect of constructive & destructive interference of waves from multiple sources arriving at a point on a screen.

 You should know that a wave $$\psi$$ is described by an expression of the form $$\psi = A\cos(\omega t - k x)$$.
 Just like for AC circuits in electronics, we will introduce a complex variable $$Z = Ae^{i(\omega t - k x)}$$, and set $$\psi = \text{Re} (Z)$$.
 Thus, we can obtain interference effects by adding up a bunch of complex numbers and taking their real part.
 We will later see that in practice it is easier to just consider the modulus $$\| Z \|$$ and square it to obtain the intensity.